Works in this franchise with their own YMMV pages:

 - Big Lipped Alligator Moment: Derek's singing scene in Scream 2, though it had nothing compared to the out of nowhere cameo by Jay and Silent Bob in Scream 3.

-- Complete Monster: The Ghostfaces in the third and fourth films.
+- Complete Monster: The Ghostfaces in the third and fourth films, as well as the one in the MTV series.
 See those pages for further details.

 - Ensemble Darkhorse: